rohit11544/CUDA-GRAPHS/README.md

 CUDA graph programs in C++

 Here are some programs which uses cuda graphs to increase the performance.
-Cuda graphs are used remove the overheds in launching the kernel as it already dose the work required to launch kernel.
+Cuda graphs are used to remove the overheds in launching the kernel as it already dose the work required to launch kernel.
 So, when there is a program which launchs the same kernel multiple times using cuda graphs will help in boosting the speed of program by reducing the kernel launch time.

 there are 2 ways to implement cuda graphs
 * By stream capture (capture graphs)